The Truth About Walking on Eggshells in a Relationship

 Stepping on eggshells or walking on eggshells is the best description for anyone who is around a person who has erratic, explosive, and unpredictable behavior.

-It’s like living in fear knowing a single word, action, or just anything can set them off.
+It’s like living in fear; knowing a single word, action, or just anything can set them off.
 You just realize that you are always walking on eggshells, always careful with everything you do and say to avoid any conflict.

-It is sadly a tiring and toxic relationship.
+The walking on eggshells meaning implies it is sadly a tiring and toxic relationship.

 Now that you fully understand what walking on eggshells in a relationship is, the next question is to understand the signs and how to stop walking on eggshells.